th-1082/My-uBlock-And-Pihole-Setup/README.md

 Keep in mind, most of these blocks are things I don't want to see but others may want to see.
 Please look through the lists to decide which one(s) will suit your needs.

-Note that I will not remove anyting from the lists, unless it doesn't work, but I will take suggestions for additions or revisions to the filters.
+Note that I will not remove anyting from the lists, unless a filter is broken or unnecessary, but I will take suggestions for additions or revisions to the filters.

 The filter lists aren't large, they're actually quite small, but they are specific in what they block.